alexbosworth/goldengate/README.md

 Generic swap service

-For fetch, pass a function like 'node-fetch' that returns a URL
+For fetch, pass a function like `@alexbosworth/node-fetch` that returns a URL

     {
       fetch: <Fetch Function>